-4.1.4 Sheldon Sensitivity
+3.1.4 Sheldon Sensitivity

 Restoration of natural gas as the primary fuel at Sheldon beginning in 2028 was selected in almost all of the initial 27 runs varying CO2 restrictions, load, or market.
-Three (3) sensitivity cases were modeled to compare retirement to natural gas operation 1) SD-05 CO2 restriction, low load and market, 2) 2050 Net Zero with Glide Path CO2 restriction, base load and market, and 3) 2035 Net Zero with Glide Path CO2 restriction, base load and market, and 3) 2035 Net Zero with Glide Path CO2 restriction in 2028 was within a CT selected in-lieu of gas operation.
+Three (3) sensitivity cases were modeled to compare retirement to natural gas operation 1) SD-05 CO2 restriction, low load and market, 2) 2050 net zero with glide path CO2 restriction, base load and market, and 3) 2035 net zero with glide path CO2 restriction, base load and market, and 3) 2035 net zero with glide path CO2 restriction, high load and market, with a CT selected in-lieu of gas operation.
 The NPV cost with Sheldon retired in 2028 was within \$70 - 150 million of the resource plans with gas operation, which may fall within the accuracy of the current assumptions.
 Other questions associated with these sensitivity cases include: 1) Would a new CT have better availability, compared to a restored natural gas steam generator? and 2) Could new equipment be installed by 2028?

-One additional sensitivity case was modeled comparing continued operation on coal through 2050 to retirement in 2028 under the most favorable assumptions for coal (i.e., SD-05 CO_2 restriction, high load and market).
+One additional sensitivity case was modeled comparing continued operation on coal through 2050 to retirement in 2028 under the most favorable assumptions for coal (i.e., SD-05 CO2 restriction, high load and market).
 The NPV cost for this case is within \$50 million of the resource plan with gas operation and when resiliency considerations are included may be equal to gas operation.
 The likelihood of carbon constraints being enacted before 2050 is a risk associated with continued coal operation.

-Based on these results, it is recommended to continue to pursue required modifications at Sheldon for compliance with ELG rule requirements, while also investigating potential restoration of the site to natural gas operation.
-Continuing on this dual track will afford NPPD the greatest flexibility to respond to our customers' needs in the future.
+Based on these results, it is recommend to continue to pursue required modifications at Sheldon for compliance with ELG rule requirements, while also investigating potential restoration of the site to natural gas operation.
 NPPD should also obtain better estimates for natural gas restoration vs. a dual-fuel CT or RICE facility before making a final decision on any modifications.

-4.1.5 Small Modular Reactor (SMR) Sensitivity
+3.1.5 Small Modular Reactor (SMR) Sensitivity

 A SMR facility was not chosen as a resource in the initial 27 runs varying CO2 restrictions, load, or market.
-Three (3) sensitivity cases were modeled to capture a range of costs and situations: 1) SD-05 CO2 restriction, low load and market, 2) 2050 Net Zero with Glide Path CO2 restriction, base load and market, and 3) 2035 Net Zero with Glide Path CO2 restriction, high load and market.
-The SMR was assumed to be operational by 2034 for these sensitivities.
+Three (3) sensitivity cases were modeled to capture a range of costs and situations: 1) SD-05 CO2 restriction, low load and market, 2) 2050 net zero with glide path CO2 restriction, base load and market, and 3) 2035 net zero with glide path CO2 restriction, high load and market, The SMR was assumed to be operational by 2034 for these sensitivities.
 The NPV cost with the SMR installed was \$2.2-2.6 billion higher than the lowest NPV resource plan.
 The SMR cost was over \$50/MWh higher than the alternative on a nominal basis.
 This value was calculated taking the difference in costs between the two cases and dividing by the SMR's generation.

 IRA credits for new nuclear facilities are not included in the above numbers.
-As previously noted, these types of units have not yet been proven at grid scale and although manufacturers publicize the cost based on the "n" manufactured unit, these costs have not yet materialized.
+As previously noted, these types of units have not yet been proven themselves at grid scale and although manufacturers publicize the cost based on the "n" manufactured unit, these costs have not yet materialized.
 These two factors make a SMR facility more risky than a second license at CNS.

 It is recommended to continue to monitor SMR's progress and complete preliminary siting studies.
 NPPD will also need to further define the potential benefits from the IRA for these types of units.
-To make sense for NPPD, the cost of SMR will need to rapidly de-escalate and NPPD will need to be able to use the IRA credits.
+To make sense for NPPD, the cost of SMR will need to rapidly de-escalate and NPPD will need to be able to utilize the IRA credits.

-4.1.6 High Energy Efficiency Sensitivity
+3.1.6 High Energy Efficiency Sensitivity